VseDorskiy/Data-Analytics/README.md

 - Final results compiled into an interactive HTML report (VD_Abschlussprojekt.html).

 Project structure:
+.

-├─ Abschlussprojekt/ — source files and Jupyter Notebooks

-├─ Aufgabe/ — original project task and instructions
+├─ Abschlussprojekt/          # Source files and Jupyter Notebooks used to generate the report ├─ Aufgabe/                   # Original project task and instructions └─ VD_Abschlussprojekt.html   # Final project report (rendered HTML)

-└─ VD_Abschlussprojekt.html — final rendered output

 Notes:
 - Open the HTML report in any modern web browser.
 - Loading may take slightly longer on the first open due to embedded visualizations.